PX4/PX4-user_guide/en/config/actuators.md

 ### Bidirectional Motors

-Some geometries require bidirectional motors (i.e. motor spins in direction 1 for lower output range and in direction 2 for the upper half).
+Some vehicles may use bidirectional motors (i.e. motor spins in direction 1 for lower output range and in direction 2 for the upper half).
-For example, ground vehicles that need to move forwards and backwards, or VTOL vehicles that have pusher motors that go in either direction.
+For example, ground vehicles that want to move forwards and backwards, or VTOL vehicles that have pusher motors that go in either direction.

-If bidiectional motors are required, make sure to select the **Reversible** checkbox for those motors (the option will only be displayed if relevant for the frame type).
+If bidiectional motors are used, make sure to select the **Reversible** checkbox for those motors (the checkbox is displayed as an "advanced" option).

 ![Reversible](../../assets/config/actuators/qgc_geometry_reversible.png)